hackersanddesigners/WifiZineThrowie_ScavengerHunt/README.md

 # Solarpunk Kids: Wifi Scavenger Hunt

-The information that has a <strike>strike-through</strike> was part of the first workshop iteration, but will be left out for the 3-hour workshop (v.2).

-* <strike>v1: 6-hour workshop, Saturday 7 May 2022 at NDSM Kunststad, Amsterdam</strike>
-* v2: 3-hour workshop, Sunday 5 June 2022 at Page Not Found, The Hague

-**WIP!
-We're still in the process of editing this document**

 ## Workshop description

 Is all of the Internet worldwide?
 Can I make my own internet?
 How much power does it consume?
 Is it bad for the environment?
 At Hackers & Designers we are doing experiments to find out what a sustainable Internet of the future might look like.
 This document is a workshop script for an intergenerational workshop where we explore these things together with 7-12 year olds and their favourite grown-ups.